-Micro-Advocacy:
+Micro-Advocacy

 In 2023 engagement regarding micro-advocacy activities linked to issues raised by regional teams continued.
-Issues regarding the Primary Medical Certificate were also escalated to the Department of Finance and issues regarding cessation of services for over 65s which were escalated to the DFI.
+Issues regarding the Primary Medical Certificate were escalated to the Department of Finance and issues regarding cessation of services for over 65s were escalated to the Disability Federation of Ireland.